 In a time series we can see that almost all LCPs are falling slowly, with some recent increases especially 'Harehills' LCP.

-Most recent data shows the mortality rate at this LCP to be significantly above Leeds.
+Most recent data shows the mortality rate at this LCP not to be significantly different to Leeds.

-Looking at the most recent mortality data, we can see that rates are extremely strongly related to deprivation (except for LSMP which is not shown due to very low rates)

-Respiratory disease mortality (under 75s)
+Looking at the most recent mortality data, we can see that rates are extremely strongly related to deprivation (except for LSMP which is not shown due to very low rates) (The LCPs are shown in descending order of deprivation) Respiratory disease mortality (under 75s)